Epidii: Etymology

-The name Epidii includes the P-Celtic root epos, meaning "horse" (c.f.
-Welsh ebol, "a foal").
+The name Epidii includes the P-Celtic root epos, meaning "horse" (cf. Welsh ebol, "a foal").
 The Q-Celtic equivalent would be *ekwos, which became Old Gaelic ech.
 It is suggested that they were named after a horse god, whose name could be reconstructed as *Epidios.
 The Q-Celtic equivalent would be *Ekwidios, which may be the origin of the Old Gaelic name Eochaid.
-The root *ep-anto-s, 'those who belong to the horse' or 'those who own horses', has also been proposed.

 The Dagda, a Gaelic god, is often referred to as Eochaid Ollathair.

 Language

-Although their name is almost certainly is Brittonic/P-Celtic, Dr Ewan Campbell suggest they were Goidelic/Q-Celtic speakers.
+Although their name is almost certainly Brittonic/P-Celtic, Dr Ewan Campbell suggest they were Goidelic/Q-Celtic speakers.
 He says "Ptolemy's source for his Scottish names was probably from the Scottish Central Lowlands, and may have transmitted the Brittonic form of a Goidelic tribal name, or even the external name given to the tribe by Brittonic speakers".
 Their territory later became the heartland of the Goidelic kingdom of Dál Riata.
 Alex Woolf suggests that the Epidii became the Dál Riata, but argues that they were Brittonic-speaking in Ptolemy's time.
 He also suggests that the Hebrides, called the Ebudae by Ptolemy, were named after the Epidii.